ltelab/disdrodb/docs/source/readers.rst

         return ds

-In the reader function:
+**Reader Function Components:**

-1. The ``dict_names`` dictionary mapping the dimension and variables names of the source netCDF to the DISDRODB L0B standards.
+1. The ``dict_names`` dictionary maps the dimension and variable names of the source NetCDF to DISDRODB L0B standards.

-   Variables not present the ``dict_names`` are dropped from the dataset.
+   - Variables not present in ``dict_names`` are dropped from the dataset
-   Variables specified in ``dict_names`` but missing in the dataset, are added as NaN arrays.
+   - Variables specified in ``dict_names`` but missing in the dataset are added as NaN arrays

-2. The last part of the reader function code takes care of apply ad-hoc processing to make the ``xarray.Dataset`` compliant with the DISDRODB L0B standards.
+2. The last part of the reader function applies ad-hoc processing to make the ``xarray.Dataset`` compliant with DISDRODB L0B standards.

+**Automatic Data Cleaning**
-When a netCDF reader is invoked by the DISDRODB L0B processing chain, the disdrodb software automatically applies the following cleaning steps to the ``xarray.Dataset``:
+When a NetCDF reader is invoked by the DISDRODB L0B processing chain, the software automatically applies the following cleaning steps to the ``xarray.Dataset``:

-* replace classical nan flags values with ``np.nan`` values,
+* Replaces classical NaN flag values with ``np.nan``

-* replace invalid value to ``np.nan``,
+* Replaces invalid values with ``np.nan``

-* set values outside the data range to ``np.nan``.
+* Sets values outside the valid data range to ``np.nan``

-Because these checks are already applied downstream, you don't need to implement them yourself in the reader function.
+Because these checks are applied automatically downstream, you don't need to implement them in the reader function.

+**Manual Application of Cleaning Steps**

 If you want to manually apply the DISDRODB L0B processing chain cleaning steps, you can simply pass the ``xarray.Dataset`` returned by the reader to the ``sanitize_ds`` function: